There are different types of furnaces and furnace manufacture but below is the most common steps for a furnace to go through to start.

 - The thermostat reaches a set temperature and sends a signal for the furnace to turn on.

-- The inducer motor begins to spin and creates a vacuum to insure the left over gasses go out the exhaust pipe.
+- The inducer motor begins to spin and creates a vacuum to ensure the leftover gasses go out the exhaust pipe.

-- A sensor detects if there is a vacuum created by the inducer motor, if there is it closes a switch, if there is no vacuum the switch is left open.
+- A pressure sensor detects if there is a vacuum created by the inducer motor; if there is, it closes a switch; if there is no vacuum, the switch is left open.

-- The flame sensor will attempt to detect the flame source, if there is a working flame source it will allow gas to flow and light it, if not it will keep the gas off.
+- The flame sensor will attempt to detect the igniter/flame source; if there is a working flame source, it will allow gas to flow and light it; if not, it will keep the gas off.

 - The blower motor starts blowing air through the vents.
 Some furnaces have different start times for the blower motor.